bbugyi200/hush/docs/source/usage.md

 * Hush has multiple builtin plugins which are enabled by default (i.e. we will attempt to use them, by default, when a user requests secret retrieval).
 * In the examples in this documentation, we will make use of a builtin plugin that reads secrets from environment variables.
-Note that the names of these environment variables must always begin with `HUSH_`.

 ## Using the Library